codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/annotations.md

 1. your pipeline has a build step
 1. and you want to add annotations to the present build or image

-you can also define annotations in the root level of the build step and not mention the entity id of the build.
-Annotations will be added in the present build.
+you can also define annotations in the root level of the build step and not mention the entity id and type.
+Annotations will then be added in the present build.

 `codefresh.yml`